Our Fragile Optimism

 A version of this article appeared in this week’s It’s Not Just You newsletter.
 SUBSCRIBE HERE to have It’s Not Just You delivered to your inbox every Sunday.

 🌞 Well hello!
 I’m so glad you’re here.
-This week: the fight to stay optimistic, evidence of human kindness, and a Beirut comfort cat.
+This week: Finding hope in the rubble of this month, evidence of human kindness, and a Beirut comfort cat.

 OUR FRAGILE OPTIMISM

 I remember the last time I had to choose between optimism and fear, between hope and the urge to run away.
 It was right after 9/11.
 I had babies—one so tiny she was still curled up like a fern, the other toddling around gumming everything she could get her little starfish hands on.
-As their brand-new lungs took in smoke that blew over to Brooklyn from the burning towers, I wanted to pack them up and flee to some safer place.
+And as their brand-new lungs took in the smoke that blew over to Brooklyn from the burning towers, I wanted to pack them up and flee to some safer place.

 The very act of having a child is an optimistic bid on the future—one you won’t even be around to see.
 You learn that it’s your job to tell these little creatures that everything’s going to be O.K., despite all evidence to the contrary.
 To do that, you have to find your own way toward hope—there’s no better insincerity detector than a little kid.

-So you say to yourself: Yes, these babies of mine will be able to make a life in a peaceful place.
+So you say to yourself: Yes, these babies of mine will be able to make a good life in a peaceful place.
 Yes, there’s still time for the nations of the earth to get it together and mitigate climate change; and yes, the arc of their history will bend toward justice.

 Then, for the next 20 years, the world challenges that audacious optimism.
 So time and again you must find it within yourself to choose hope—not for yourself but for them.
 You look for the helpers, as Mr. Rogers would say.
 Or do your utmost to be a helper, rather than get dragged down into a bog of despair.

-It’s never simple.
-These days it requires fighting the algorithms of anger on social media in addition to the ancient parts of our brain that pull us toward catastrophizing.
+These days hope requires fighting the algorithms of anger on social media in addition to the ancient parts of our brain that pull us toward catastrophizing.
 We are wired to scan constantly for threats.
 It’s a trait that kept us alive in hunter-gatherer times, but now it may have the opposite effect.
 We’ve learned that rage spreads faster online than joy and outrage is contagious.

-As it turns out, optimism is a hothouse plant; it needs constant tending.
 So my practice lately is to remind myself that for every guy wearing a Camp Auschwitz Staff sweatshirt, there are many more Officer Goodmans stepping in between us and hate.

 Nonetheless, these past few weeks have reminded me of the months after 9/11.
 Maybe it’s the sight of the Capitol surrounded by rows and rows of soldiers, fences and barbed wire, and people using terms like “Green Zone.”
 Back then we wondered, as we do now, whether we had hit some sort of dividing line of America Before and After.